 Negative Ion Generators

-Included on the Australian Register of Therapeutic Goods (TGA) are these Australian designed and manufactured Negative Ion Medical Devices.
+Included on the Australian Register of Therapeutic Goods (TGA) are these Australian designed and manufactured ELANRA~Negative Ion Medical Devices.

 NEW - Portable Device for Home, Work or Travel - Pre-Sales Now Available